 Dive into Winter Wonder

 Layer up and don't forget to pack ski bibs or snow pants for your Boone vacation, because wintery amusements are waiting.
 One of the best ways to stay warm on a cold winter day is to get moving!
 There are endless exciting ways for families to do just that near Boone.
 While natural snowfall can be hard to predict in the winter months, several parks and ski areas near Boone keep snow on the ground with snow guns all winter long.

 Nothing beats the thrill of flying down a hill on a tube in the snow.
 No skill is necessary for this riveting ride, just grab the tube's handles and glide all the way down.
-Make a day of it at Hawksnest Snowtubing and Zipline where the Snowbird Tour will take you ziplining high above the hills and the tubers below.
+Hawksnest boasts up to 30 runs during peak season, making it the largest snow tubing park in the Southeast.

 Note: Tubers must be at least 3 years old.

 Outdoor Ice Skating

 Spend a day or an evening under the stars at Appalachian Ski Mountain’s outdoor ice rink.
 Get a quick lesson from their awesome instructors, then try out those new skills on the ice.
 Family members can cheer on the skaters from the bonfire next to the rink.
 Ice Skating sessions run from at noon, 3 pm, and 7 pm at the Appalachian Ice Arena.

 Sled through the snow